zgr6010/Fusion_HCT/README.md

 Python demos for the paper "Joint Classification of Hyperspectral and LiDAR Data Using a Hierarchical CNN and Transformer".

-The codes will be published once the manuscript is accepted.
+The codes will be uploaded when the manuscript is accepted.